 How many bibs does a baby need?

-The thing is there is no specific number of how many bibs you should get for your baby.
+There is no specific number of bibs you should get for your baby.

-The number of bibs needed will depend on the type of bib, the feeding routine, the laundry schedule, the drooling capacity and the baby or toddler's age.
+The number of bibs needed will depend on the type of bib, the feeding routine, the laundry schedule, the baby or toddler's drooling capacity, and the baby or toddler's age.

 Other considerations: